ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

 ```

 Passing `is_conversion=True` to `@merge_method` tells sd-mecha to register the merge method as a conversion method.
-This makes the merge method a candidate transition between two model configs (in this case "sdxl-my_blocks" -> "sdxl-sgm") when looking for a conversion path using `sd_mecha.convert()`
+This makes the merge method a candidate transition between two model configs (in this case "sdxl-my_blocks" -> "sdxl-sgm") when looking for a conversion path using `sd_mecha.convert()`.

 As an alternative, we can still create the recipe node by calling the conversion method directly: